The last month of the summer,

 February through

-October, with an average maximum UV index of 12, are months with the highest UV index in Hua Hin, Thailand.
-A UV Index value of 11, and more, symbolizes an excessive health risk from unprotected exposure to Sun's UV rays for average individuals.
+October, with an average maximum UV index of 12, are months with the highest UV index in Hua Hin.
+A UV Index reading of 11, and higher, represents an extreme health hazard from exposure to the Sun's UV rays for ordinary individuals.